History of Laboratory Testing Inc

-Laboratory Testing Inc. (LTI) has been through many transitions in its nearly 30-year history, and also operated for eight years earlier as Carson NDT, a division of Carson Helicopter.
-During that time, the company evolved from a small six-person nondestructive testing laboratory to our current materials testing, nondestructive testing, calibration and specimen machining business with over one hundred forty-five employees.
+Laboratory Testing Inc (LTI) has been through many transitions in its over 30-year history, and also operated for eight years earlier as Carson NDT, a division of Carson Helicopter.
+During that time, the company evolved from a small six-person nondestructive testing company to our current full-service nondestructive and materials testing labs, with calibration and specimen machining services and over one hundred forty-five employees.

 The Early Years

-Laboratory Testing Inc. began doing business in 1976 as the NDT division of Carson Helicopter.
+Lab Testing began doing business in 1976 as the NDT division of Carson Helicopter.
 The founders, Robert (Bob) W. McVaugh, Sr. and his partner, Frank Carson, established Carson NDT to provide commercial magnetic particle, liquid penetrant, X-ray and ultrasonic inspection services.

-During the rest of the 1980’s, many additional testing services were added including hydrostatic pressure testing, chemical analysis, dimensional inspection, metallurgical inspection and mechanical testing.
+During the rest of the 1980’s, many additional types of testing were added including hydrostatic pressure testing, chemical analysis, dimensional inspection, metallurgical inspection and mechanical testing services.
 Our Calibration Department, LTI Metrology, was established in 1992 to perform mechanical, force and torque calibration.

-LTI also received accreditation in materials and nondestructive testing from the American Association for Laboratory Accreditation (A2LA) in 1989 and the Performance Review Institute’s National Aerospace and Defense Contractors Accreditation Program (NADCAP) in 1992.
+The materials testing and dimensional inspection labs received accreditation from the American Association for Laboratory Accreditation (A2LA) in 1989.
+Destructive and nondestructive testing were accredited by the Performance Review Institute’s National Aerospace and Defense Contractors Accreditation Program (NADCAP) in 1992.
 Many customers were from the military, aerospace, automotive and commercial industries and required their vendors to hold these accreditations.

 Upgrading and Expanding